Create a middleware filter

 | PublishContext | Used by the publish pipeline |

-public static class ExampleMiddlewareConfiguratorExtensions{ public static void UseExceptionLogger<T>(this IPipeConfigurator<T> configurator) where T : class, PipeContext { configurator.AddPipeSpecification(new ExceptionLoggerSpecification<T>()); }}Create the pipe specification
+public static class ExampleMiddlewareConfiguratorExtensions{ public static void UseExceptionLogger<T>(this IPipeConfigurator<T> configurator) where T : class, PipeContext { configurator.AddPipeSpecification(new ExceptionLoggerSpecification<T>()); }}Create a pipe specification

-Section titled “Create the pipe specification”The pipe specification is a class that adds the filter to the pipeline.
+Section titled “Create a pipe specification”The pipe specification is a class that adds the filter to the pipeline.
 Additional logic can be included, such as configuring optional settings, etc. using a closure syntax similar to the other configuration classes in MassTransit.

-public class ExceptionLoggerSpecification<T> : IPipeSpecification<T> where T : class, PipeContext{ public IEnumerable<ValidationResult> Validate() { // no validation required, but you could validate here return Enumerable.Empty<ValidationResult>(); }
+public class ExceptionLoggerSpecification<T> : IPipeSpecification<T> where T : class, PipeContext{ public IEnumerable<ValidationResult> Validate() { // no validation required, but you could validate here return []; }

 public void Apply(IPipeBuilder<T> builder) { builder.AddFilter(new ExceptionLoggerFilter<T>()); }}Once the filter and its configuration classes are created, they can be used in a compatible pipe configuration method.